vladiim/heuro/_posts/blog/2015-07-22-millennial-customer-persona-template-one.md

 Personas help us prioritise what our business focusses on and evaluate what we're doing by evaluating it from the point of view of the customer.
 To do so we ask:

-* What goal are they trying to achieve?
+* What goal is the persona trying to achieve?

 * How do they currently achieve their goal?